 While it’s important not to make your employment break the main focus of your job application, you should always be honest about your circumstances if asked.

 However, this doesn’t mean that you have to give specific details about why you haven’t been in employment.
-For example, if you were off work because you were recovering from a serious illness, then there’s no need to give details about which illness you had or which treatment you received – unless you’re going to need additional help and support put in place at work.
+For example, if you were off work because you were recovering from a serious illness, there’s no need to give details about which illness you had or which treatment you received – unless you’re going to need additional help and support in the workplace.

 If you need help structuring your cover letter, you may find it useful to download our template, which is specifically designed to help you explain CV gaps.